 ### Common questions for testing plans

-1. **Translation strategy.** Mock `useTranslations` to identity, or wrap RTL renders in `NextIntlClientProvider` with the real `messages/en.json`?
+1. **i18n / translation strategy.** Mock the translation hook to identity, or wrap renders in the real translation provider with the real message catalogue?
 (Default: real provider when missing-key bugs would be silent.)

-2. **Vitest config split.** One config covering unit + integration, or a sibling `vitest.integration.config.ts`?
+2. **Test runner config split.** One config covering unit + integration, or a sibling `*.integration.config.*`?
 (Default: split when CI parallelism matters or integration runs are slow.)

 4. **E2E scope.** Smoke (one happy path per surface) or full (every UX branch)?
 (Default: smoke.)

-5. **Outbound HTTP stubbing.** MSW handlers, recorded fixtures, or a separate contract tool (pact / pactum)?
-(Default: MSW for consumer apps; pact only when you also own the provider.)
+5. **Outbound HTTP stubbing.** Network-interception library, recorded fixtures, or a contract tool?
+(Default: a network-level interceptor for consumer apps; contract tools only when you also own the provider.)

 6. **DB strategy.** Module-mock the client, run a local DB container, or contract-stub the wire protocol?
-(Default: module-mock unless you have RLS/triggers worth exercising.)
+(Default: module-mock unless you have row-level-security / triggers worth exercising.)

 ## Bloat detection